What is land remediation relief?

 The types of relief generally available are as follows and vary between an individuals involvement with the land and the financial status of the company.
 An owner, occupier or investor can receive up to 150% tax relief whereas a property developer is eligible for 50% relief.
 A loss making business can receive 16% relief as a cash credit.

-What are main conditions for the relief?
+What are the main conditions for the relief?

 The government outlines some conditions that must be met to be eligible to receive land remediation relief.
 These conditions are listed below: